home-assistant/home-assistant.io/source/_components/nest.markdown

 {% linkable_title Troubleshooting %}

-- If you're getting [rickrolled](https://www.youtube.com/watch?v=dQw4w9WgXcQ) instead of being able to see your Nest cameras, you maynot have set up your developer account's permissions correctly.
+- If you're getting [rickrolled](https://www.youtube.com/watch?v=dQw4w9WgXcQ) instead of being able to see your Nest cameras, you may not have set up your developer account's permissions correctly.
 Go back through and make sure you've selected read/write under every category that it's an option.